-- Baseline Requirements for the Issuance and Management of Publicly- Trusted Certificates, - Guidelines For The Issuance And Management Of Extended Validation Code Signing Certificates - Guidelines For The Issuance And Management Of Extended Validation Certificates. and - Network and Certificate System Security Requirements
+- Baseline Requirements for the Issuance and Management of Publicly- Trusted Certificates, - Guidelines For The Issuance And Management Of Extended Validation Code Signing Certificates - Guidelines For The Issuance And Management Of Extended Validation Certificates. - Baseline Requirements for the Issuance and Management of Publicly- Trusted S/MIME Certificates, - Network and Certificate System Security Requirements precedence over this document.